Literary Device

 Fallacy Foreshadowing

 Pathetic fallacy foreshadowing is when a setting or mood forewarns of what is to come in a scene.
 For example, rain creates a sad mood, whereas thunder and lightning create an angry mood.
-In Lion King, when Scar has taken over the Prideland, the dead trees and barren land foreshadow and symbolize how Scar has destroyed the kingdom and is a horrible ruler.
-On the other hand, Lion King’s opening scene with the sunshine and the strong rock foreshadows happy times in the beginning.
+In The Lion King, when Scar has taken over the Pridelands, the dead trees and barren land foreshadow and symbolize how Scar has destroyed the kingdom and is a horrible ruler.
+On the other hand, The Lion King’s opening scene with the sunshine and the strong rock foreshadows happy times in the beginning.

 Teaching Foreshadowing with Movie Clips